SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/CODE/README.md

-Be sure to execute the terminal from the correct folder (CODE)
+DISCLAIMER: Be sure to execute the terminal from the correct folder (CODE) !

 ## 1) To execute duplicate_conll.py: